New Zealand Landscape & Nature Photography

 After heavy rain, the crystal clear rivers of Fiordland rise into raging rapids.
 It’s one of the many moments of awe on offer in this land carved by ice—and still being sculpted with each downpour.

 The mountains of Fiordland come alive with fleeting falls during heavy downpours.
+At Milford Sound, waterfalls cascade down from the peaks to flow into raging rapids.

 Pure midday magic.
 An ancient beech tree standing strong against the sheer cliffs of Fiordland.
+The smaller scenes within the larger landscape are some of my favourite to capture.

 One of the many cascades I stumbled upon in New Zealand recently.
 Fiordland truly is a magical world and a photographer’s playground.